giampaolo/psutil/docs/install.rst

 Linux, Windows, macOS (wheels)
 ------------------------------

-Prebuilt wheels are distributed for these platforms, so you won't need a C compiler.
+Prebuilt wheels are distributed for these platforms, so a C compiler is not required.
 Install psutil with:

 .. code-block:: none